Anxiety: Stop Negative Thoughts

 There are several kinds of irrational thoughts.
 Here are a few types to look for:

 Choose your thoughts

-The next step is to choose a positive, helpful thought to replace the unhelpful one.
+The next step is to choose a helpful thought to replace the unhelpful one.

 Keeping a journal of your thoughts is one of the best ways to practice stopping, asking, and choosing your thoughts.
 It makes you aware of your self-talk.
 Write down any negative or unhelpful thoughts you had during the day.
 If you think you might not remember them at the end of your day, keep a notepad with you so that you can write down any thoughts as they happen.
 Then write down helpful messages to correct the negative thoughts.

-If you do this every day, positive or helpful thoughts will soon come naturally to you.
+If you do this every day, accurate, helpful thoughts will soon come naturally to you.

 But there may be some truth in some of your negative thoughts.
 You may have some things you want to work on.
 If you didn't perform as well as you would like on something, write that down.
 You can work on a plan to correct or improve that area.

 If you want, you also could write down what kind of irrational thought you had.
 Journal entries might look something like this:

 Which of these thoughts is an example of healthy thinking?